Tomographic beta-gamma spectroscopy of nuclear beta decay: Methods

 \subsection{Fit and results}

-We performed a simultaneous fit with SS and MS spectra, allowing each of the five major $^{214}$Pb decay branches to float freely.
-The SS spectrum ranges from 20 to 1000~keV, excluding 130 to 270~keV.
-The MS spectrum starts from 260~keV.
-We employ a binned likelihood fit method, with the likelihood function constructed as

-where $N_{r,i}$ and $N_{r,i}^{obs}$ are the expected and observed events numbers of the $i_{th}$ energy bin in the SS or MS spectrum (r = 0 or 1), respectively.
+A simultaneous binned-likelihood fit of the SS and MS spectra is performed, with the BRs of the five dominant $^{214}$Pb decay branches left free.
+The SS spectrum covers 20–1000~keV (excluding 130–270~keV), while the MS spectrum starts from 260~keV.
+The likelihood function is defined as: , where $N_{r,i}$ and $N_{r,i}^{\mathrm{obs}}$ denote the expected and observed counts in the $i$-th energy bin for SS or MS spectra ($r = 0, 1$).
 The Gaussian penalty term $\mathcal{G}(\mathcal{M}; \mathcal{M}_0, \Sigma_r)$ of the energy response contains the five-parameter $\mathcal{M}_0$ and the covariant matrix $\Sigma_r$.
 The Gaussian penalty terms $G(\eta_j; 0, \sigma_j)$ constrain the nuisance parameters $\eta_{a}$ and $\eta_{b}$, which are the relative uncertainties of the overall efficiency and the background components, respectively. $N_\mathrm{G}=14$ is the number of Gaussian-constrained nuisance parameters.
-For both the SS and MS spectra, the expected counts per bin $N_{i}$ is defined as

-where $n_s$ and $n_b$ are the total counts of signal $s$ and background component $b$, respectively.
-The corresponding $S_{s,i}$ and $B_{b,i}$ are the $i_{th}$ bin values of the normalized energy spectrum.
+For each spectrum, the expected bin count is given by , where $n_s$ and $n_b$ are the total counts of signal $s$ and background component $b$, respectively. $S_{s,i}$ and $B_{b,i}$ are normalized spectra of signal and background components.